richardhenyash/perkulater/TESTING.md

 The functionality has been tested and works as expected:
 <img src="media/testing/product-reviews.png" width="500px" style="margin: 20px;">
 <img src="media/testing/modal-review-delete-confirm.png" width="300px" style="margin: 20px;">

-* Add, edit and delete product categories.
-This feature does not form part of the **Phase 1 Development**, and will be added in a future development phase.
-* Track sales data, to inform future purchasing decisions.
-This feature does not form part of the **Phase 1 Development**, and will be added in a future development phase.

 ## Manual Testing ##
 The site has been manually tested thoroughly over a 3 week period.
 See [Bugs Fixed During Testing](#bugs-fixed-during-testing)